kristapsdz/openrsync/README.md

 If you'd like to write your own rsync implementation, the protocol manpages should have all the information required.
 The [Architecture](#Architecture) and [Algorithm](#Algorithm)
-information in this README serve to introduce developers to the source code, and are non-canonical.
+information on this page serve to introduce developers to the source code, and are non-canonical.

 This repository is a read-only mirror of a private CVS repository.
 I